Skip to main content

 POST /api/v1/records

-Token: YOUR_TOKEN
+Token: $RUSHDB_API_KEY

-X-Transaction-Id: YOUR_TRANSACTION_ID
+X-Transaction-Id: $YOUR_TRANSACTION_ID

 1. Commit the transaction when all operations are successful: